TrevorHarless/lights/docs/features.md

   # Images Manipulation in Supabse Storage
   - Problem: Images are currently uploaded at their full size, takes up too much space especially at scale (100 users * 10 projects * 10mb image --> 10 gigs of data... yea, no good.)
+Phones seem to upload images at like 4000x3000 px, scale down to 1080p?

   # Small TODOs